⚠ Order Online 24/7. Contact us at 888-503-7937 or chat online Mon-Fri 9AM-5PM EST.

 The Hidden Dangers of Non OEM Replacement Filters

-One of the most common problems with non OEM filters is that they fail to meet the strict threading, tolerance, and pressure specifications required by water fountain and bottle filler manufacturers.
-Even slight differences in diameter or thread pitch can deform the internal housing of a filtration head.
-Once this happens, an authentic OEM filter may no longer connect properly.
+One of the most common problems with non OEM filters is that they fail to meet the strict threading, tolerance, and pressure specifications required by drinking fountain and bottle filler manufacturers.
+Even a slight difference in diameter or thread pitch can deform the internal housing of a filtration head.
+Once that happens, even a genuine OEM filter may no longer connect properly.

 • Cracks

-A damaged filtration head on a commercial bottle filler or fountain can cost hundreds of dollars to fix.
+A damaged filtration head on a commercial bottle filler or drinking fountain can cost far more to repair than the price difference between a generic filter and the correct OEM replacement.

 Misleading Claims and Low Accountability